Laboratory of Fungal Biochemistry

 Address: Komarov Botanical Institute RAS, Laboratory of Fungal Biochemistry, Prof. Popov Str., 2, St Petersburg, 197376, Russia

-Taxonomical diversity: strains belong to over 700 species of macromycetes from Basidiomycota and Ascomycota.
+Taxonomical diversity: strains belong to 830 species of macromycetes from Basidiomycota and Ascomycota.
 Names of the LE–BIN cultures are regularly updated following modern nomenclature primarily as set out in Index Fungorum.

-Preservation methods: the strains are maintained using 3 methods: as sub-cultures in tubes on beer-ale (4° Balling) agar (2 %) slants at 4–6°C; in screw-cap vials under distilled water at room temperature; by cryopreservation (mechanical deep-freeze) in cryovials at -80°C (the method has been started from 2011).
+Preservation methods: the strains are maintained using 3 methods: as sub-cultures in tubes on malt-extract (4%) agar (2 %) slants at 4–6°C (tropical fungi at 15°C); in screw-cap vials under distilled water at 4–6°C; by cryopreservation (mechanical deep-freeze) in cryovials at -80°C (freezing rate 1°C per minute).

 List of provided services: